joergbuchwald/ogs6py/paper/paper.md

 # Statement of need

-Driven by its ease-of-use and flexibility as an open-source dynamic language, the vast Python ecosystem, the development of powerful plotting libraries and the Jupyter Notebook technology, Python became the quasi-standard for scientific data analysis in the modelling community during the past decade.
+Driven by its ease-of-use and flexibility as an open-source dynamic language, its vast modular ecosystem, the development of powerful plotting libraries and the Jupyter Notebook technology, Python became the quasi-standard for scientific data analysis in the modelling community during the past decade.
 However, the attractiveness of Phython is not just limited to postprocessing.
 E.g, with the Python wrapper for GMSH [@geuzaine2009gmsh] or the tool meshio [@] also pre-processing tasks can be easily conducted without leaving the IPython command prompt.
-It is therefore a big advantage in usability nowadays for a modeling package if Python bindings are provided.
+The useability of a modeling package is therefore greatly enhanced if Python bindings are provided.
 In fact, while many open-source tools effectively forced the user to learn a singular syntax for interacting with the software, Python bindings allow control over such tools from within the Python world and thus open them up for a wider community of users.

 Here, we are particularly addressing the open-source code OpenGeoSys [@Bilke2019].
-It is our aim, to facilitate both pre- and post-processing workflows using the Python ecosystem.
+It is our aim to facilitate both pre- and post-processing workflows using the Python ecosystem.
-This aim was not the least inspired by the desire to facilitate setting up, controlling and evaluating ensemble runs [@Buchwald2020,@Chaudhry2021] but has now taken on a wider perspective of general usability.
+This aim was not the least inspired by the desire to facilitate setting up, controlling and evaluating ensemble runs [@Buchwald2020,@Chaudhry2021] but has now taken on a wider perspective of general software usability.

 As standard output format, OpenGeoSys uses VTK unstructured grid files (VTU) as timeslices stacked together by a PVD file.
 These can be analyzed typically using Paraview [@ahrens2005paraview].
-For interactive Python use there exists the Python wrapper for VTK [@schroeder2000visualizing] and some other tools like PyVista [@sullivan2019pyvista] or Mayavi [@ramachandran2011mayavi] proding an easier access to the VTK library.
+For interactive Python use the Python wrapper for VTK [@schroeder2000visualizing] and some other tools like PyVista [@sullivan2019pyvista] or Mayavi [@ramachandran2011mayavi] are available facilitating an easier access to the VTK library.
-While the direct use of te vtk library is quite cumbersome for quite _simple_ tasks, like reading data for a given point or a set of points, especially when interpolation between grid points is also involved.
+While the direct use of the VTK library is quite cumbersome for quite _simple_ tasks, like reading data for a given point set, especially when interpolation between grid points is also required.
 The latter packages focus mainly on 3D visualization.
-However, the _bread and butter_ bussiness of a finite-element-modeler often cosists of the extraction of single- or multiple point time-series data.
+However, the _bread and butter_ bussiness of a finite-element-modeller often cosists of the extraction of single- or multiple point time-series data.
 To our knowledge the named packages (with the exception of Paraview) don't have file support for PVDs or time series data, yet ([@pvdissue; @timeseriesissue].

 # Usage

 With ogs6py it is possible to create complete OGS source files from scratch or to alter existing file.
-The folloing example uses a complete input file for a coupled THM point heat source problem exchanges a paremeter write the input and runs the problem.
+The folloing example uses a complete input file for a coupled THM point heat source problem, exchanges parts and writes the input, runs the problem and analyses the results.

 ```python